 In times like this, when everything is so unpredictable, it is so important to know why you keep pushing forward with this chosen career path instead of doing something with more security and more guaranteed income.
 Once you find your ‘why’, I promise the rest starts to fall into place.

-If you’re interested in my personal ‘why’, check out the about page where I chat through why I love this job.
+If you’re interested in my personal ‘why’, check out My Story where I chat through why I love this job.
 I would love to know what drives you and what makes you pick up your camera everyday.
-Leave me a comment down below with your ‘why’ or head over to our Facebook group By You full of like minded photographers and join in the discussion.